Justin Theroux: Career

 In June 2013, Theroux was cast as the lead character in HBO's TV pilot The Leftovers, which HBO ordered as a 10-episode season in September 2013.
 The series, which premiered June 29, 2014, is based on a book of the same name by Tom Perrotta, which follows a group of people left behind in the suburban community of Mapleton after mysterious disappearances worldwide.
 Theroux received widespread critical acclaim for his performance throughout the three seasons.

 Theroux co-wrote the sequel Zoolander 2 (2016), and reprised his role, Evil DJ, in the film.

 Theroux also voiced the character The Evil Lord Garmadon in the 2017 film The Lego Ninjago Movie.

 In 2018, Theroux played savant neurochemist James Mantleray in the 2018 Netflix comedy drama miniseries Maniac opposite Emma Stone and Jonah Hill.

 In 2019, Theroux produced the ABC television event Live in Front of a Studio Audience alongside Norman Lear, Jimmy Kimmel and Will Ferrell.
 Theroux received a Primetime Emmy Award for Outstanding Variety Special (Live) for producing the event.
 He also voiced Tramp in the Disney+ live-action film Lady and the Tramp, a remake of the 1955 film with the same name.

 In 2021, Theroux portrayed brilliant inventor and stubborn idealist Allie Fox in the Apple TV+ television series The Mosquito Coast, a television adaptation from the 1981 novel of the same name written by Paul Theroux, Justin Theroux's uncle.
 Theroux also served as executive producer for the series.

+In 2024, Theroux co-starred in the Beetlejuice (1988) sequel, Beetlejuice Beetlejuice.

 Personal life

 Theroux was in a relationship with stylist and costume designer Heidi Bivens from 1997 until 2011.
-Theroux began dating actress Jennifer Aniston in 2011, after working with her on the film Wanderlust.
-They became engaged in August 2012, and got married on August 5, 2015.
+Theroux began dating actress Jennifer Aniston in 2011 after working with her on the film Wanderlust.
+They became engaged in August 2012, and had a non-legally binding wedding ceremony on August 5, 2015, at their estate.
 On February 15, 2018, Theroux and Aniston announced they had separated at the end of 2017.
+In August 2024, Theroux became engaged to actress Nicole Brydon Bloom.
+The couple married in March 2025.